The Ultimate Beginner Guide to Web App Development

 Subtypes of dynamic web applications include:

-Progressive web applications (PWA): These apps behave like native applications despite being web apps.
-They can be downloaded to a mobile device, accessed and used offline, but don’t require the same technologies as native apps.
+- Progressive web applications (PWA): These apps behave like native applications despite being web apps.
+If we compare PWAs to native apps, they can be downloaded to a mobile device, accessed and used offline, but don’t require the same technologies as native apps.
+Softr, for instance, allows you to build a PWA from your existing application in a few simple steps.

 Regardless of the type, there are clear benefits involved in using web applications: